If you don’t like something, change it. If you can’t change it, change your attitude.

 Everything was going as planned for a while, I met some creative folks, even made a good friend –– and did a few projects that I’m really proud of.

-In the meantime I found a way to provide a service that incorporated the processes I used on my own self-portrait projects into the portrait sessions with the clients and this was how the Creative Storytelling Photography was born.
+In the meantime I found a way to provide a service that incorporated the processes I used on my own self-portrait projects into the portrait sessions with the clients and this was how the

 The times gone by and I started getting daily proposals about free TFP work.
 Some were what one would consider a message with a normal subject but some were simply